Data Use Policy

 Data access to the raw data is driven by the nature of the submission.

 For fully open data, we appreciate the ever increasing amount of fully open raw data available from large organizations such as national and municipal governments, Wikipedia, and Open StreetMap.
+Data provided to Running Reality under open or share-alike licenses, such as the ODBL, will be honored with derived factoid data made available.

 Data submitted to Running Reality adheres to our submission policy where Running Reality requests specific rights to the submitted data to be able to incorporate the data into the world history model and to show that model to visitors.
 These rights do not change 1) the data rights the submitter retains or 2) the rights of the content creators of a cited work.